kanaria69/Mainecoco/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.